LordDemonos/Quarm.Guide/README.md

 **A:** If your chat channels regularly drop, you can try adding `ChatKeepAlive=1` in the defaults section of the eqclient.ini, this will increase frequency the keepalives are sent to every 15 seconds.

 If one packet is dropped that is the keepalive from Client to Server, you will time out before it triggers again, if the ChatKeepAlive=1 is not set.
 So this specific condition can contribute to chat channels dropping.
 [Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)

+###  Why is my non-QWERTY keyboard not working correctly in game?
+**A:** The default client is packaged with the QWERTY keyboard layout file.
+This can be changed by replacing the `keyboard.txt` in your TAKP folder with the one made for your locality [`keyboard.txt` by nationality](https://drive.google.com/open?id=0B70BIislzWn_U01KbnNXQVZ3WU0). *Please note that several are still missing and will be uploaded as we can find/make them*

 ## Suggestions Feedback and Help